kubaparol/cookly-app/README.md

 ### Key Next.js Features

-**Cookly** leverages some of the latest Next.js features, including:
+**Cookly App** leverages some of the latest Next.js features, including:

 - **App Router**: Used for structured and scalable routing across the app.
 - **Route Groups**: For organizing routes and logically grouping functionality.